Khosraw/PWSH-Comp.-Club-Problems-2023-24/Life is a Game/README.md

 ### Output Format

-$Q$ lines, with the $n$-th line being the word "DEAD" if the $n$th query was a dead cell and "ALIVE" if it was alive.
+$Q$ lines, with the $n$-th line being the word "DEAD" if the $n$-th query was a dead cell and "ALIVE" if it was alive.

 ### Constraints